-For the years ended December 31, 2016 2015 Fair value hedging ineffectiveness: Gains (losses) on the hedged items attributable to the hedged risk \$ (1) \$ 16 Gains (losses) on the hedging derivatives 1 (18) Net ineffectiveness on fair value hedges \$ \$ (2)
+For the years ended December 31, 2017 2016 Fair value hedging ineffectiveness: Gains (losses) on the hedged items attributable to the hedged risk \$ (8) \$ (1) Gains (losses) on the hedging derivatives 8 1 Net ineffectiveness on fair value hedges \$ \$

-For cash flow hedges, we did not have any hedge ineffectiveness in 2016 or 2015.
-We expect to reclassify a gain of \$7 from accumulated OCI to net income within the next 12 months that relates to cash flow hedges of anticipated award payments under certain share-based payment plans that are expected to occur in 2017, 2018 and 2019.
-Cash flow hedges in 2015 also included foreign currency forwards for the foreign currency purchase of a foreign operation that closed in 2016.
+For cash flow hedges, we had hedge ineffectiveness of \$3 in 2017 (\$nil in 2016).
+We expect to reclassify a gain of \$7 from accumulated OCI to net income within the next 12 months that relates to cash flow hedges of anticipated award payments under certain share-based payment plans that are expected to occur in 2018, 2019 and 2020.
 The reclassification of accumulated OCI to income relating to these foreign currency forwards occurs upon disposal or impairment of the foreign operation.